SAFER and Pre-Emption Rights on Farmhouses and Estates

 Land intended to support the construction of a single-family dwelling may be exempted, that applies only to smaller lands, less than 2,500 square meters per house or to the minimum area rule if it is larger.

-How Does SAFER Pre-Empt on Land & Properties?
+How Does SAFER Pre-Empt?

 The SAFER may pre-empt by accepting the selling price and the conditions mentioned in the information transmitted to it by the notary.
 It may also pre-empt by revising the price.
 In this case, the SAFER makes an offer to purchase.
-The seller then has up to 6 months from the receipt by the notary of the decision of the SAFER to withdraw the property from the sale.
+The seller then has up to six months from the receipt by the notary of the decision of the SAFER to withdraw the property from the sale.
 He may also lodge a complaint with the High Court in order to negotiate and agree on a final price.

 Finally, where the property is both agricultural land and residential or has operating buildings, the SAFER has a partial pre-emption right.
 It may in particular, pre-empt for the agricultural land.

-Best to Be Safe with SAFER
+Best to Be Safe

 In any purchase of a rural property the possibility of the SAFER intervening must be investigated.
 The pre-emption rights that allow to bypass the normal property transaction process and regulate the agricultural land market, is not popular with the local people on the ground and must be anticipated in order to be managed in the most efficient way.